eslint/eslint/docs/user-guide/migrating-to-7.0.0.md

 ## <a name="default-ignore-patterns"></a> Default ignore patterns have changed

-Previously, ESLint ignores the following files:
+Up until now, ESLint has ignored the following files by default:

 - Dotfiles (`.*`)
 - `node_modules` in the current working directory (`/node_modules/*`)